rcliao/hacky-wiki/README.md

 # hacky-wiki

-A simple wiki system build using AngularJS with TypeScript
+A simple wiki system build using AngularJS with TypeScript as the front end with the Express on top of MySQL as the backend.

 ## To start the server